rohankatakam/csm_cerebrium/README.md

 ### Known Issues & Solutions

+- **Google Generative AI Package**: Ensure you have `google-genai>=0.1.7` in requirements.txt (not just `google-generativeai`)
 - **Missing hf_transfer package**: Added to requirements.txt and disabled with environment variable `HF_HUB_ENABLE_HF_TRANSFER=0` in main.py
-- **Llama 3.2 1B model access**: Required for optimal performance - our implementation now uses the proper Llama-3.2-1B tokenizer
-- **Silent Audio Output**: Fixed by using the correct Llama tokenizer and implementing robust fallback mechanisms
+- **Model Compatibility**: The Gemini 2.0 Flash backend replaces the Llama 3.2 1B model, avoiding the need for Llama access
+- **API Import Errors**: We've added error handling to gracefully degrade to standard models if API imports fail
-- **API Authentication**: Requires an Inference Token from your Cerebrium dashboard
+- **API Authentication**: Requires an Inference Token from your Cerebrium dashboard, set as `CEREBRIUM_API_KEY` in your .env file

 ## Using the API